 - Overnights in the course are still scheduled to proceed contingent on the destination, and students are permitted to stay aboard the vessel.

 - If there is an open cabin the captain may sleep in it for the night.
-If customers occupy all three cabins, the captain will stay in a hotel near the destination port.

 - Destination ports will be changed if the Annapolis Sailing School becomes aware of a COVID outbreak at the planned port for the safety of our students and instructor.

 - Provisioning trips with your course instructor to the local grocery store are still being conducted.
-Students have the option to opt-out of the trip or drive separate cars to the store.
+Students have the option to opt out of the trip or drive separate cars to the store.
 In lieu of the trip, course instructors can make a suitable provisioning lesson on land then procured by the captain.

 Private Instruction (PI)